English - Higher

 Higher Level English correspondence course

-This course is designed to be completed over a duration of up to 16 weeks and comprises 12 assignments.
+This Higher Level course is designed for students who need an equivalent qualification at GCSE level.
+It is designed to be completed over a duration of up to 16 weeks and comprises 12 assignments.
 Approximate self-study time of about 4 hours per week is required.

 Students should revise the Equivalency Testing syllabus prior to booking an examination.
 An outline of topics covered is provided below.